Chotoviny: Etymology

-The name is derived from the personal name Chot, specifically from the expression Chotovy (chalupy), meaning "Chot's (cottages)".
+The name Chotoviny is derived from the personal name Chot, specifically from the expression Chotovy (chalupy), meaning "Chot's (cottages)".

 Geography

 Chotoviny is located about 7 km north of Tábor and 57 km north of České Budějovice.
 It lies mostly in the Vlašim Uplands.
 The southern part of the municipal territory lies in the Tábor Uplands.
 The highest point is at 565 m above sea level.
-There are several small fishponds in the territory.
+There are several small fishponds in the municipality.

 History

 The first written mention of Chotoviny is from 1266.
 Existence of a fortress in Chotoviny is documented in 1407.
 From 1856 to 1871, the railway from Prague to Vienna through Chotoviny was built.